Sirilpy Python Module API 0.7.41 Reference

 Bases: object

-This class allows suppression of the script's stdout, which can be useful to avoid flooding the log with stdout messages from an excessively verbose module used in the script.
+This context manager allows suppression of the script's stdout, which can be useful to avoid flooding the log with stdout messages from an excessively verbose module used in the script.

 Ejemplo